Signals intelligence operational platforms by nation: United States: tactical ground systems

 Some systems are used at land stations of all services.
 AN/TSQ-190(V) TROJAN SPIRIT II (TS II) is a mobile SHF satellite communications (SATCOM) system that uses commercial or military satellites to receive, transmit, and process secure, voice, data, video teleconferencing (VTC), and facsimile communications.
 It provides 14 channels of digital voice or data, to intelligence (SCI) or general military (GENSER) with a maximum aggregate data rate of 1.544 megabits per second (Mbit/s).
-LAN communications are supported by SCI and GENSER ethernets.
-Routers provide access to the SIPRNET, JWICS, NSA networks, and the defense SATCOM system, as needed for coordinating MAGTF SIGINT and other intelligence operations.
+LAN communications are supported by SCI and GENSER Ethernet.
+Routers provide access to the SIPRNet, JWICS, NSA networks, and the defense SATCOM system, as needed for coordinating MAGTF SIGINT and other intelligence operations.
 The system fits into 3 HMMWVs with mounted standard integrated command postlightweight multipurpose shelters, tunnel-mounted power generation units, and towed 2.4 meter (C, Kuband) and 6.1 meter (C, Ku, X-band) antennas.

 TROJAN SPIRIT II is being replaced by AN/TSQ-226(V)TROJAN SPIRIT LITE.
 The TROJAN SPIRIT LITE is fielded in three versions: